What is ISO 27001:2013 Information Security Management System?

 Docs: ISO 27001 Application Later.

 Stage 1 Audit

 The Auditor will typically examine ‘high risk’ items to validate the client is ready for stage 2 Audit.
-This is typically remote or 1-2 days on-site, Depending on the auditor.
+Depending on the auditor, this is typically remote or on-site for 1-2 days.

 Docs: ISMS, Information Security Policies, Risk Assessment, Internal Audit.